majafrankowska/majafrankowska/README.md

 - 👋 Hi, I’m Maja Frankowska
 - 👀 I’m interested in Frontend, Backend and Cybersecurity
-- 🌱 I’m currently learning Java, C and C++, SQL and Web development
+- 🌱 I’m currently learning Java, C languages, SQL and Web development
 - 📚 I'm doing a Computer Science Bachealor degree at PJATK
 - ✨ I'm open for new job oppurtunities and projects!
 - 📫 How to reach me: